MIPPL/nephele-org-website/public/content/security/index.md

 ### Double check transactions before sending {#double-check-transactions}

-Accidentally sending crypto to the wrong wallet address is a common mistake. **A transaction sent on Ethereum is irreversible.** Unless you know the address owner and can convince them to send you your fund back, there will be no way for you to retrieve your funds.
+Accidentally sending crypto to the wrong wallet address is a common mistake. **A transaction sent on Nephele is irreversible.** Unless you know the address owner and can convince them to send you your fund back, there will be no way for you to retrieve your funds.

 Always make sure the address you are sending to exactly matches the desired recipient's address before sending a transaction.
 It is also recommended when interacting with a [smart contract](/glossary/#smart-contract) to read the transaction message before signing.